TouK/nussknacker/docs/developers_guide/FlinkComponents.md

 interface.
 Your source only has to implement a `sourceStream` method that provides [DataStreamSource](https://nightlies.apache.org/flink/flink-docs-master/api/java/org/apache/flink/streaming/api/datastream/DataStreamSource.html) based on [StreamExecutionEnvironment](https://nightlies.apache.org/flink/flink-docs-master/api/java/org/apache/flink/streaming/api/environment/StreamExecutionEnvironment.html).

-This way provides a standard transformation of the input value into a Nussknacker `Context` and allows the implementation to customize these steps:
+This approach provides a standard transformation of the input value into a Nussknacker `Context` and allows the implementation to customize these steps:
 - [Timestamp watermark handler](https://github.com/TouK/nussknacker/blob/staging/engine/flink/components-api/src/main/scala/pl/touk/nussknacker/engine/flink/api/timestampwatermark/TimestampWatermarkHandler.scala)
   so that events are correctly processed downstream, for example to avoid (or force!) dropping late events by aggregates.
 Read more about
   [notion of time](../scenarios_authoring/DataSourcesAndSinks.md#notion-of-time--flink-engine-only)